marcelofern/marcelofern.github.io/posts/postgres/unique-constraints-without-downtime/index.md

 the problem we are trying to avoid.

-What we actually want to do is **create the index first**, and CONCURRENTLY, so that when we add the constraint to the table, it can use the already existing index and run in no time.
+What we actually want to do is **create the index first**, and CONCURRENTLY, so that when we add the constraint to the table, the table can use the already existing index.
+This will make the subsequent `ALTER TABLE` run much faster.

 If you have the following table: